 On Monday 6 August 2018 BBC Panorama aired an investigation into Online Doctors Uncovered which cited safety concerns over websites selling prescription drugs.

-Professor Steve Field, chief inspector of general practice for the Care Quality Commission (CQC), has said:
+Professor Steve Field, chief inspector of general practice for the Care Quality Commission (CQC) [at the time of writing], has said:

 You should look for the CQC logo because some of these websites, if they are not regulated by the CQC, can be very, very dangerous.

 We know that these websites can present convenient ways for people to access advice, treatment and medication.

 However some services may be putting patients at risk.
 We are particularly concerned that risks to patients may not always be appropriately assessed or managed when they buy medicines online.